University Catalog

 LARC 4301.
 SITE PLANNING AND DEVELOPMENT PROCESSES.
 3 Hours.

 Presents the processes and practices of site planning and development, including site inventory, analysis, and assessment of potential building sites.
 Students examine the natural, cultural, and social systems that affect design decisions, as well as the language and literature of landscape architecture.
-Prerequisite: 3.0 or higher GPA and department consent.
+Prerequisite: "C" or better in UDES 2441, ARCH 2551, or approved equivalent.
+Students must have a minimum cumulative GPA of 2.8 and a minimum major course(s) GPA of 2.8.
+Department consent.

 LARC 4324.
 ENVIRONMENTAL ART AND DATA VISUALIZATION.
 3 Hours.

 Siting and creating works of art; analysis of the creative processes of the two different-yet-related disciplines; case studies of built works.
 Communication of ideas through environmental media.
-Prerequisite: C or better in UDES 3551 or approved equivalent.
+Prerequisite: C or better in UDES 3551, ARCH 2551, or approved equivalent.
 Restricted to Sustainable Urban Design major.
-Department approval required for Architecture and Interior Design majors.
+Department approval is required for Architecture and Interior Design majors.
 Students must have a minimum cumulative GPA of 2.8 and a minimum major course GPA of 2.8.

 LARC 4325.
 URBAN SKETCHING.
 3 Hours.